corda/corda-docs-portal/content/en/release-notes/_index.md

 Investigations are in progress following the release of Log4j 2.17.0.
-As Corda’s explicit disabling of Java serialisation is an effective countermeasure against the vulnerabilities, the update to Log4j 2.17.0 (or the latest version at that time) will be available in xxx.
+As Corda’s explicit disabling of Java serialisation is an effective countermeasure against the vulnerabilities, the update to Log4j 2.17.0 (or the latest version at that time) will be available end of January 2022.

-CENM 1.5.3, CENM 1.3.4, CENM management console (Gateway Plugin), and Business Network Manager tool 1.1.1 updates have been released.
+CENM 1.3.4, CENM management console (Gateway Plugin), and Business Network Manager tool 1.1.1 updates have been released.
 Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.